aymenhafeez/pydoc.nvim/README.md

 This plugin is 90% a copy of https://github.com/girishji/pythondoc.vim, which is based on https://github.com/sphinx-contrib/vimbuilder to compile shpinx documentations into vim help files.

-In addition to pythondoc.vim, this plugin let's you choose between Python versions: 3.8, 3.9.
-3.10.
-3.11, 3.12.
+In addition to pythondoc.vim, this plugin let's you choose between Python versions: 3.8 to 3.14.

 ---
 [![asciicast](https://asciinema.org/a/661709.svg)](https://asciinema.org/a/661709)